 - Maintain internal accountability standards for employees or contractors that fall short of company requirements.

 - Ensure that employees who are responsible for supply side management receive training on human trafficking and slavery, with a focus on the risks within supply chains.

 Modern Slavery Act 2015 – U.K

-Every organisation carrying on a business in the UK with a total annual turnover of £36m or more will be required to produce a slavery and human trafficking statement for each financial year of the organisation.
+Every organization carrying on a business in the UK with a total annual turnover of £36m or more will be required to produce a slavery and human trafficking statement for each financial year of the organization.
 Sanmina meets this threshold for reporting under the Modern Slavery Act.

 The statements made on this page are intended to satisfy the disclosure requirements under California Senate Bill 657 and to constitute Sanmina’s annual statement required by such Act.